5 workouts that are more fun outside

 Sure, you could do these moves at the gym, but taking them outdoors kicks up the fun and overall health benefit.

-When the weather is gorgeous, who wants to work out in a gym?
-Not only does outdoor exercise give you the health benefits of vitamin D, the “sunshine vitamin,” it can also increase your likelihood of sticking to a weight-loss plan.
+When the weather is gorgeous, why not work out outside?
+Even if you love the gym, there are good reasons to get some fresh air.
+Among its many benefits, outdoor exercise gives you the health benefits of vitamin D, the “sunshine vitamin,” and can increase your likelihood of sticking to a weight-loss plan.

-The keys to a successful sweat session are adequate hydrationsunblock, and a really fun activity—so you’ll be excited to get out there even when the weather is not optimal.
+The keys to a successful session are adequate hydration, sunblock, and a really fun activity—so you’ll be excited to get out there even when the weather is not optimal.
 Check out these great ideas for outdoor workouts.

 Outdoor Yoga